 Decide which species are appropriate for each zone.
 Willow cuttings, for example, would work well along an unrooted cutbank where soil disturbance has to be kept to a minimum.

-resembles a natural distribution, but you can only try - secure in
+distribution, but you can only try - secure in the knowledge

-the knowledge that nature will smooth out the whole thing in the
+that nature will smooth out the whole thing in the years ahead.